yadubabu/fomo/README.md

  CryptoReal-time Web Application

-A Web Application that allows you to see real-time data polls for the coins or crypto.
+A Web Application that allows you to see real-time data polls for the STOCKS or CRYPTO.
 ## API Reference

 #### Get all items